 Bulgaria is adorned with many spectacular places.
-To make up for an exciting holiday, you must cover most of these best places in Bulgaria that we have listed below.
+To make up for an exciting holiday, you must cover most of these beautiful places to visit in Bulgaria that we have listed below:

 Europe Holiday Packages On TravelTriangle

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Overlooking the Black Sea, Varna is one of the significant places to see in Bulgaria.
 Showcasing history and heritage of the bygone era, this serene resort town comprises of Roman baths, ancient cathedrals, and museums.
 Varna beaches are vibrant and happening and lined with shacks and bars, where people can hang out, sunbathe and unwind and indulge in water sports.

 Must see: Roman Bath, Dormition of the Mother of God Cathedral, Baroque Opera House and Cathedral of the Assumption of the Virgin

 As one of the historical cities in Bulgaria, Plovdiv is mostly visited by history lovers and anthropologists.
 This is one of the ancient Bulgaria places, built around 7 hills, along with the course of Maritsa River.
 Featuring fortresses, amphitheaters, churches, cobbled stone roads, and vintage houses; Plovdiv offers utmost holiday charm, like none other.